Lipid bilayer: Phases and phase transitions

 Diagram showing the effect of unsaturated lipids on a bilayer.
 The lipids with an unsaturated tail (blue) disrupt the packing of those with only saturated tails (black).
 The resulting bilayer has more free space and is, as a consequence, more permeable to water and other small molecules.

 At a given temperature a lipid bilayer can exist in either a liquid or a gel (solid) phase.
 All lipids have a characteristic temperature at which they transition (melt) from the gel to liquid phase.
 In both phases the lipid molecules are prevented from flip-flopping across the bilayer, but in liquid phase bilayers a given lipid will exchange locations with its neighbor millions of times a second.
 This random walk exchange allows lipid to diffuse and thus wander across the surface of the membrane.Unlike liquid phase bilayers, the lipids in a gel phase bilayer have less mobility.

 The phase behavior of lipid bilayers is determined largely by the strength of the attractive Van der Waals interactions between adjacent lipid molecules.
 Longer-tailed lipids have more area over which to interact, increasing the strength of this interaction and, as a consequence, decreasing the lipid mobility.
 Thus, at a given temperature, a short-tailed lipid will be more fluid than an otherwise identical long-tailed lipid.
 Transition temperature can also be affected by the degree of unsaturation of the lipid tails.
 An unsaturated double bond can produce a kink in the alkane chain, disrupting the lipid packing.
 This disruption creates extra free space within the bilayer that allows additional flexibility in the adjacent chains.
-An example of this effect can be noted in everyday life as butter, which has a large percentage saturated fats, is solid at room temperature while vegetable oil, which is mostly unsaturated, is liquid.
+An example of this effect can be noted in everyday life as butter, which has a large percentage of saturated fats, is solid at room temperature while vegetable oil, which is mostly unsaturated, is liquid.

 Most natural membranes are a complex mixture of different lipid molecules.
 If some of the components are liquid at a given temperature while others are in the gel phase, the two phases can coexist in spatially separated regions, rather like an iceberg floating in the ocean.
 This phase separation plays a critical role in biochemical phenomena because membrane components such as proteins can partition into one or the other phase and thus be locally concentrated or activated.
 One particularly important component of many mixed phase systems is cholesterol, which modulates bilayer permeability, mechanical strength, and biochemical interactions.